-Part of the video was shot from high above the Anchorage Alaska streets in a top floor of the Captain Cook hotel.
+Part of the video was shot from high above the Anchorage Alaska streets on a top floor of the Captain Cook hotel.
 We kept warm, dry and got some great footage without having to slog through the drifting white.

 As you see in the video, while huge snow storms are a beautiful Alaska scene, they also bring a host of problems.
 How many times have you helped push someone's car when they got stuck in the snow?
-And how bout shoveling snow out of your drive way, or brushing snow off your car's windshield like the lady in the video?
+And how bout shoveling snow out of your driveway, or brushing snow off your car's windshield like the lady in the video?